dymodi/dymodi.github.io/Research/Beacon-Notes-on-Paper.md

 ## Discussion with Professor
 09/21
 1. In future deployment, the transmission power will be reduced so that it can only be heared within the shop.
 2. Based on 1. each beacon data can match to a POI.
+What we care is not multiple beacons heared at the same time, but the time difference between each

 09/20
 1. Discover and Solve the advanced problem by removing the assumptions.
 For example, if we do not assume that rider are walking at a constant speed (1m/s) indoor, the problem will become more complexity.